huggingface/blog/introducing-csearch.md

 ```
 Output:
 ----------------------------------------------------------------------------------------------------
-In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously
-unexplored valley, in the Andes Mountains.
-Even more surprising to the researchers was the fact
-that the unicorns spoke perfect English.
-The study was published in the Journal of Zoology in
-March 2016.

-Polygynous mammals such as unicorns have remained largely unknown to science.
-Professor Gustavo
-Giacota, from the University of Oxford who led the study, said that they had been documented as
-far as Eastern Siberia in Russia, but had only been seen a handful of times in the Gobi Desert.

-Tiny animals with pale and shiny coats live in the presence of human beings and are hardly likely
-to be victims of any cruelty.
-However, there is some evidence of the condition occurring in both
-humans and animals in remote regions, which might have similarities to "black moles" that coexist
-on the skin.

-It is thought that Unicorns could be inside themselves, that they have different scents depending
-on their current environment, or just fall out and there are plenty of legends of how they have
-survived.
-Experts speculate that the moths and other animals could be remnants of the Yezidi Isis
-and Charon, which literally is both the word which means great bird, and the Greek word for sound.
-It is said that the Isis and Charon taught their young the use of voice in the form of calling out
-to others.

-The scientists think that it could be ancient folklore that has survived and is no longer attributed
-to a real entity...

 In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored
 valley, in the Andes Mountains.
 Even more surprising to the researchers was the fact that the unicorns
 spoke perfect English.